m-entrup/cornell-spectrum-imager/README.md

 # Cornell Spectrum Imager

 This repository contains a fork of the [original Cornell Spectrum Imager][CSI] (CSI).
-CSI is hosted on Goggle Code but the service is discontinued.
+CSI was hosted on Goggle Code but the service is discontinued.

 Another reason for forking CSI is to adapt it for running with [Fiji].

+You can find the new GitHub repository of CSI at [Hovden/cornell-spectrum-imager][CSI-GitHub].

 The following text has been taken from the [CSI wiki] at Google Code: